-- Every effort must be implemented on a daily on-going basis by the contractor to ensure that the construction areas have been checked for any animals and to ensure their removal and protection from direct and in-direct impacts during the construction activities. - The removal of fauna from the site must be done in accordance with the requirements of the Nature Conservation Ordinance regulating these activities. - Environmental corridors and "No-Go" areas must be demarcated and protected.
+- Every effort must be implemented on a daily on-going basis by the contractor to ensure that the construction areas have been checked for any animals and to ensure their removal and protection from direct and in-direct impacts during the construction activities.
+Special cognisance of tortoises must be taken on site. - Any open trenches must not be left open for extended periods of time.
+If trenches are to be left open for extended periods, these should be fenced/secured to prevent livestock and other animals from falling into trenches.

+- The removal of fauna from the site must be done in accordance with the requirements of the Nature Conservation Ordinance regulating these activities. - Environmental corridors and "No-Go" areas must be demarcated and protected.

-3.10.7 CLEARING OF VEGETATION, STRIPPING & CONSERVATION OF TOPSOIL
+3.10.7 CLEARING OF VEGETATION, STRIPPING AND CONSERVATION OF TOPSOIL